 Finally, you want to make sure that your clients’ photos are accessible in one place for future clients to find while researching your tour company.
 If you need instructions on how to create a location for people to geotag, see these instructions provided by Instagram.

 Encourage those who have taken your tours to leave a review on TripAdvisor and Yelp.
-Perhaps there is a local company that you have partnered with in some way, and you can offer their employees free tours once a month in exchange for a review.
-Whatever you can do to have user generated content will help Millennials trust your company.
+Whatever you can do to have user-generated content will help millennials trust your company.